nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 let exif_range = get_sequence_range(file, EXIF_MARKER)?;
 ```

-Note that in the above function the `EXIF_MARKER` is defined as the `Exif\0\0` text converted to bytes, this is passed as the the search pattern to the `get_sequence_range` function.
+Note that in the above function the `EXIF_MARKER` is defined as the `Exif\0\0` text converted to bytes, this is passed as the search pattern to the `get_sequence_range` function.
 This gets the EXIF header location which is used to find the Byte order (Endian) marker

 ## Getting the Byte Order